rspamd/rspamd.com/doc/configuration/metrics.md

 - `quarantine`: push a message to quarantine (must be supported by MTA)
 - `discard`: silently discard a message

-From version 1.9, you can also define any action you'd like with it's own threshold or use that in `force_actions` module:
+Starting from version 1.9, you have the flexibility to define custom actions with their own threshold in Rspamd.
+You can also utilize these custom actions in the `force_actions` module.
+This allows you to tailor the actions according to your specific requirements:

 ```ucl
 actions {